swakita14/RecNexus/Milestones/Milestone3/PickUpSports/Team_Project_Definition.md

         1. [U] As a logged in user, I would like to save the search history in my own accounts so I can review them again in a quick time
             1. [T] Create SQL Server database to save the history for the user
     3. [F] Allow all users to add filters for the search result
-        1. [U] As a visitor, I would like to see if the sports venues avaliable or not after there are sports venues in my expect distance so I can create one or join others.
+        1. [U] As a visitor, I would like to see if the sports venues available or not after there are sports venues in my expect distance so I can create one or join others.
-            1. [T] Set a button to allow user choose "avaliable or all" sports venues
+            1. [T] Set a button to allow user choose "available or all" sports venues
-            2. [T] Add a reminder to user if there is no avaliable sports venues when they choose "avaliable"
+            2. [T] Add a reminder to user if there is no available sports venues when they choose "available"
             3. [T] Use ajax to show the results match the filters
         2. [U] As a visitor, I would like to add my preferred sports filter to the sports venues so I can choose a perfect place to play my sports
             1. [T] Add list box for the searching result page to allow user choose their favorite sports